gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist spread his hands.
 "No idea.
-The dinghy's still tied up at the stern, and nothin' else missin' that I can see."
+The dinghy's still hung up at th' stern, and nothin' else missin' that I can see."

 Iffy said nothing.